 Gerber Organic SmartNourish is a product name that hits all the high notes.
 Also, the product delivers.
 Gerber Organic SmartNourish reigns at the top of Consumer Reports stage 1 baby food recommendations.

 Food Brand Examples: A Brand Position Must Be Relative to the Competition

 It’s a brand-eat-brand world in every category.
 To stand out, a brand position must be relative to every other competitive option.
 A brand needs to own a position that no one else has.
 Here are a few food brand examples of slogans that position brands:

 - You can “Have it Your Way” at Burger King, as opposed to the strict assembly-line burger you get from McDonald’s (as Burger King would have you believe)

 - There’s a “Pepsi Generation,” as opposed to the old folks who like Coke (as the Pepsi-perpetuated myth goes)

 - Pork is the “Other White Meat” as opposed to National Pork Council’s facts that show when folks are not choosing red meat, they are choosing chicken for dinner

-You can have fun with your slogan, but correct brand positioning identifies the brand, its category, and its relevance to your target audience, and speaks to the brand’s relativity to the competition.
-Like I said before, it’s a big, crowded, crazy-competitive world out there, and an excellent focused position can deliver a brand win.
+You can have fun with your slogan.
+Remember, however, that correct brand positioning identifies the brand, its category, and its relevance to your target audience while speaking to the brand’s relativity to the competition.
+Like I said before, it’s a big, crowded, crazy-competitive world out there.
+Yet, an excellently focused position can deliver a brand win.

 If you have any questions or would like to learn more about this food brand positioning, please reach out to the NewPoint team.
 If you are interested in more food marketing topics, please visit our “Intel” page or check out NewPoint’s book: Moving Your Brand Up the Food Chain.